 Projects Available Now!

 The following Honours projects are available now.
-If you are interested, or have questions regarding the projects, please contact Associate Professor Terry Rose (Phone: 0457 249 302)
+If you are interested, or have questions regarding the projects, please contact Professor Terry Rose (Phone: 0457 249 302)

 Title: Predicting phosphorus bioavailability in biochars